INTO-CPS-Association/DTaaS/README.md

 yarn configapp

-yarn start      #start the application yarn test       #do 'yarn start' in another terminal before testing the application yarn clean      #clean the directory of temporary files
+yarn start      #start the application yarn test       #UI testing of the application yarn clean      #clean the directory of temporary files
 ```